 Best Clam Chowder Recipe (VIDEO)

 I love the magic of soup season—-the comfort and ease of gathering ’round the table with family and friends!
 And BEST Clam Chowder always brings a little magic to the table!
 You’ve got to try my similar Best Seafood Chowder recipe, or a “tomato” spin, my Manhattan Clam Chowder soup.

 Best Clam Chowder

 Chowder is easy to make – a “by scratch” version that is creamy, flavorful with bacon, and chockfull of clams!
 Watch the video!
-And friends, have you bought my new cookbook?
-Buy Big Boards for Families today!
-It’s “editor’s pick” on Amazon this month!

 If it’s the condensed kind, add heavy cream and whole milk in equal parts.
 And then of course we say bacon and butter!
 But grab the printable recipe below!